Vidvox/vvedu/pages/teaching/teaching_module_3.md

 * * Phasing in/out
 * * Looping motion using math
 * RGB circles using position/rotation LFO’s
-* Refine timing to music using step sequencer and cue list
+* Refine timing to music using step sequencer

 ### Special Equipment

-Required:
-- Bouncing out of phase RGB circles driven by LFOs

 ### Lecture Notes